Gordon Getty: Personal life

 On Christmas Day, 1964, he married Ann Gilbert (1941–2020) in Las Vegas, Nevada.

-Gordon and Ann Getty live in a grand yellow Italianate mansion in Pacific Heights, with sweeping views of the Golden Gate Bridge and Alcatraz.
-Over the years, he and Ann, a publisher and a decorator, expanded their living space, buying the house next door (to make room for his work at the piano) and then the house next door to that.
+Gordon and Ann Getty lived in a yellow Italianate mansion in the Pacific Heights neighborhood of San Francisco, with sweeping views of the Golden Gate Bridge and Alcatraz.
+Over the years, Getty and Ann, a publisher and a decorator, expanded their living space, buying the house next door (to make room for his work at the piano) and then the house next door to that.
 They hosted charity events, opera stars, and fundraisers for politicians, including Kamala Harris and Gavin Newsom.
-(Newsom's father, William, one of Gordon's friends since high school, managed the family trust for years.)
+Gavin Newsom's father, William Newsom, one of Gordon's friends since high school, managed the family trust for years.

-On April 1, 2015, it was reported that Getty's son Andrew Rork Getty died at his home in Hollywood Hills, suffering, the Los Angeles County coroner's office found, from methamphetamine intoxication, heart disease, and bleeding linked to an ulcer.
-His $200 million share of the family trust was redistributed among his siblings.
+Gordon and Ann Getty had four sons: Gordon Peter Getty Jr (born 1965); William Paul Getty (born 1970); Andrew Rork Getty (1967–2015); John Gilbert Getty (1968–2020).

 Getty's assets are managed by Vallejo Investments.
-Vallejo Investments is a so-called "family office", an in-house financial team of specialized attorneys, accountants and money managers.
-It is estimated that there are some ten thousand such companies worldwide, controlling assets worth approximately six trillion dollars as of 2023.
+Vallejo Investments is what's known as a "family office," an in-house financial team of specialized attorneys, accountants, and money managers.

-Three of Getty's seven children were with Getty's then-mistress Cynthia Beck.

-Two of Getty's daughters, Sarah and Kendalle, are suing a former financial advisor, Marlena Sonn, for "unjust enrichment."
-In a countersuit, Sonn accused the Gettys and their advisors of retaliating for her opposition to a "dubious tax avoidance scheme" that could save them as much as $300 million.